-Choose any 18 hours of any 3XXX-4XXX BIOL courses except BIOL 3150.
-Prerequisites may apply
+Choose any 18 hours of any 3XXX-4XXX BIOL courses.
+Prerequisites may apply.
+BIOL 4900 and/or 4905 are recommended.

-Choose 15 hours of free electives.
+Choose 16 hours of free electives.
 Must complete at least 39 hours of upper level (3XXX-4XXX) coursework overall.
 Electives should be chosen in consultation with an advisor.
+Students can apply any extra hours from Areas A, D, and F towards free electives.